microsoft/moaw/workshops/serverless-overview/workshop.md

 ## Programming language

 We will have to create few functions in this workshop to address our overall scenario.
 You can choose the programming language you are the most comfortable with among the ones [supported by Azure Functions][az-func-languages].
-We will provide examples in Python for the moment, but other languages might come in the future.
+We will provide examples in Python and .NET 7 (isolated) for the moment, but other languages might come in the future.

 With everything ready let's start the lab 🚀